On LASSO for Predictive Regression: Adaptive LASSO with Mixed Roots

-where $\hat{\tau}_{j}=|\hat{\theta}_{j}^{ols}|^{-\gamma}$.\footnote{In principle either the fully-modified OLS \citep{phillips1990statistical} or the canonical cointegrating regression estimator \citep{park1992canonical} can be an initial estimator as well, because the convergence rates are same as those of OLS.} The literature on Alasso has established the oracle property in many models. \citet{caner2013alternative} and \citet{kock2016consistent} study Alasso's rate adaptiveness in a pure autoregressive setting with iid error processes.
-In their cases, the potential nonstationary regressor is the first-order lagged dependent variable while other regressors are stationary.
+where $\hat{\tau}_{j}=|\hat{\theta}_{j}^{\mathrm{ols}}|^{-\gamma}$.
+The literature on Alasso has established the oracle property in many models. \citet{caner2013alternative} and \citet{kock2016consistent} study Alasso's rate adaptiveness in a pure autoregressive setting with iid error processes.
+In their cases, the potential nonstationary regressor is the first-order lagged dependent variable, and the other regressors are stationary.
 Therefore, the components of different convergence rates are known in advance.
 We complement this line of nonstationary LASSO literature by allowing a general regression framework with mixed degrees of persistence.
-We also generalize the error processes to the commonly used dependent processes, which is important in practice; for example, the long-horizon return regression in Section \ref{sec:empirical} requires this type of dependence in their error structure because of the overlapping return construction.
+We also generalize the error processes to the commonly used dependent processes, which is important in practice.
+For example, the long-horizon return regression in Section \ref{sec:empirical} requires this type of dependence in its error structure because of the overlapping return construction.